-Date:

-Dear Director (Planning),

-MEMBER REFERRAL SCHEME: PLANNING APPLICATION REF:

-- () I am the Ward Councillor for [insert the Ward] and in representing the community/the interests of the ward or of individual residents request the above-mentioned application is referred to the Planning Committee for determination.
-The planning application is located within: - (a) the Ward to which I am elected to(); or - (b) is adjacent to the Ward to which I am elected to(); or - (c) directly impacts the Ward to which I am elected to because ()

-in respect of (b) and (c), I can confirm that I have notified the relevant Ward Councillor(s) of my intention to refer this application to the Committee for determination.

-- () I am the Cabinet Member for [insert responsibility] and the proposed development has a direct impact on the portfolio for which I am responsible.
-The Leader of the Council has approved representations being made to the Planning Committee.

-(#) The referral is because of the following material planning considerations (and for the reasons set out hereunder):-

-In line with/potentially contrary to the development plan (Local Plan/LDF) or Government Guidance (please state relevant policies if known) Negative/Positive impact on urban design/street scene Highways impact and/or other traffic issues Good/Poor layout and/or density issues Flood Risk
+Dat te: Dea ar Director (Planning), ME MBER REFERRAL SCHEME: PLANNING APPLICATION REF: •••• () I am the Ward Councillor for [insert the Ward] and in representing the community/the interest the ward or of individual residents request the above-mentioned application is referred Planning Committee for determination.
+The planning application is located within: (a) the Ward to which I am elected to(); or (b) is adjacent to the Ward to which I am elected to(); or (c) directly impacts the Ward to which I am elected to because () in respect of (b) and (c), I can confirm that I have notified the relevant Ward Councillo my intention to refer this application to the Committee for determination. r(s) of () I am the Cabinet Member for [insert responsibility] and the proposed development has a direct impact on the portfolio for which I am responsible.
+The Leader of the Council has approve representations being made to the Planning Committee. () I am a current serving member of the Planning Committee and the proposed development could be considered of significant importance to the wider district or policy because The referral is because of the following material planning considerations (and for the reas hereunder):- ons set In line with/potentially contrary to the development plan (Local Plan/LDF) or Government Guidance (please state relevant policies if known) Negative/Positive impact on urban design/street scene Highways impact and/or other traffic issues Good/Poor layout and/or density issues Flood Risk

 Positive/Negative Impact on neighbours

-Other material considerations as follows C
+Other material considerations as follows

 (#) Tick as appropriate

 My reasons for the referral are as follows:-

-(>) the referral is for the following compelling reasons why it could be considered of sig importance to the wider District or planning policy
+(>) the referral is for the following compelling reasons why it could be considered of significant to the wider District or planning policy -

 If officers are minded to approve/refuse then there is no need for this application to be referred.

-Please ensure that I am notified of the date of the committee meeting at which this application will be considered so that I am able to attend and speak on the item.
+Please ensure that I am notified of the date of the committee meeting at which this app will be considered so that I am able to attend and speak on the item. lication

 Yours faithfully,

+Tours faithfully,

+Councillor

+Delete as appropriate.